-The staircase closest to the large statue of Kuan Im, the Chinese fertility goddess, is by far the less arduous of the two.
+The staircase closest to the pagoda and large statue of Kuan Im, the Chinese fertility goddess, is by far the less arduous of the two.
 After an initial small ascent, the steps lead down to the forest floor.
 Surrounded by limestone cliffs and immense trees, a circular path winds its way around the deep dell and past the monks’ meditation cells and living quarters.

 The best time to go is in the early morning or early evening when heat and humidity are lower.
 Sunrise and sunset ascents are now popular because the 360-degree views at the top are spectacular, encompassing the Andaman Sea, distant islands, limestone karsts and forests.

 Wat Tham Seua is on the itinerary of all tour operators from Ao Nang and Krabi Town and will vary in price depending if you go by shared mini-bus or private taxi.
 It’s possible to make the trip under your own steam.
 I last did it via a songthaew from Ao Nang to Krabi Town and then another songthaew from Krabi Town.

 This is probably the cheapest way of doing it, but the songthaew stops at the road adjacent to Wat Tham Seua and leaves you with a 20-minute walk to get to the monastery.
 It is also not so easy to get a shared songthaew on the way back.
 An option is to hire a tuk-tuk from Krabi Town or Ao Nang and negotiate a rate to go to Wat Tham Seua and back.
 If you use the taxi/songthaew service at Wat Tham Seua prices are around 300 Baht to Krabi Town and 500 Baht to Ao Nang.